Overview

 Nonprofit or governmental organizations focusing on mental health may also be able to help people seek treatment following involvement in the legal system.
 Notable examples include:

 Some people may find it easier to seek therapy online for mental health challenges related to criminal or legal system involvement.
 Formerly incarcerated individuals with limited access to transportation may find remote treatment more convenient, and online therapy may seem more comfortable than in-office treatment.
 Many research studies have found that online therapy is as effective as in-office care.
-Regardless of whether you prefer in-person or online therapy, help is available for a wide variety of challenges related to forensic psychology.
+Regardless of whether you prefer in-person or online therapy, help is available for a wide variety of challenges related to forensics and forensic therapy.

 For additional help and support with your concerns